York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

 On a typical year, a sublease may be allowed in the summer and residents are required to apply through Housing & Conference Services.
 To be approved, the subleassee must also be a qualified York University student (registered full-time and in good standing).

-It depends on the apartment type, the cost ranges between $991 - $1,790 monthly.
-Please refer to our website for more detailed information about residence costs.
+It depends on the apartment type, and building type.
+Please refer to our rates page for detailed information about residence costs.

 No, your rental rates include heat, hydro and water.
 Wireless internet is accessible through AirYork Plus.

 Phone service subscription, cable TV, parking services and laundry are extra costs you will need to consider.
 Also, residents are urged to obtain a tenant insurance policy that covers loss of personal property and/or liability for personal and property damage.

 Insurance may be available as an extension of the Resident family’s home insurance policy, or the Resident can obtain their own insurance package.
 York University will not be responsible for any loss or damage incurred to the Resident’s personal effects.
 Proof of insurance is required before receiving unit keys.

 No, all the apartments are equipped with a kitchen, therefore a Meal Plan is not mandatory.
 However, you can purchase a Meal Plan through the YU-card Office, if you wish.